How Much Does It Cost to Render a House in Essex?

 Rough rendering price ranges in Essex

-- monocouche is often a step up in cost
+- monocouche often sits in the middle

-- silicone tends to be a premium finish
+- silicone is often a premium finish

 What extra costs can push the price up?

 Some rendering jobs are quite straightforward.
-Others uncover extra work once the walls are inspected closely.
+Others uncover extra work once the walls are inspected properly.
+Common additional costs include:

 Hack-off and removal of old render